Menopause averted a midlife energetic crisis with help from older children and parents: A simulation study

 Slow 0.15 20 40

-1. wife’s age was an integer-valued vector from AFB until the maximum age (80), at one-year intervals.
+1. wife and husband ages were integer-valued vectors from AFB until the maximum age (80), at one-year intervals.

-3. wife’s probability of survival at each age relative to her AFB was computed with the female life table (all wives and husbands assumed to be alive at AFB; with SRB = 1.05 the numbers of surviving females and males at AFB is approximately equal).
+2. wife’s probability of survival at each age relative to her AFB was computed with the female life table.

-4. husband’s probability of survival at each age relative to AFB was computed with the male life table.
+3. husband’s probability of survival at each age relative to AFB was computed with the male life table (thus, there was slightly less than one husband per wife at AFB).

-6. births (coded as 0, 1) occurred every IBI years, starting at AFB and ending at either the age of menopause, or at end of life, and then scaled by mother survival to age x.
+5. births (coded as 0, 1) occurred every IBI years, starting at AFB and ending at ALB, and then scaled by mother survival to age x.

-7. child survival was age-specific survival (averaged for females and males) multiplied by births (i.e., no new children in years with birth = 0).
+6. child survival was age- and sex-specific survival multiplied by births (i.e., no new children in years with birth = 0).

-10. total resident children, total resident child consumption, and total resident child production at each wife age were computed assuming children disperse (leave the family) at the AFB, and using a windowing function based on wife’s age and wife survival (such that the number of children is scaled by the number of women who survived to give birth; see code).
+9. The number, energy consumption, and energy production of all dependent children at each wife age were computed assuming offspring disperse (leave the family) at the AFB, and using a windowing function based on wife’s age and wife survival (such that the number of children was scaled by the number of women who survived to give birth; see code).

-11. family consumption and production at each wife age were the sums of wife, husband, and total resident children’s consumption and production, respectively.
-Family production was assumed to support all family members.
+10. family consumption and production at each wife age were the sums of wife’s, husband’s, and total dependent children’s consumption and production, respectively.

 Parameter Description Values